calaldees/teachingWorkshops/teacherTraining/_unsorted.md

 * DfE [Keeping children safe in education](https://www.gov.uk/government/publications/keeping-children-safe-in-education--2)
-    * Training is your placement schools responsibility (as each instutution will operate differently)
+    * Training is your placement schools responsibility (as each institution will operate differently)
-    * This course provides suplemental information
+    * This course provides supplemental information